Badger or Bust: Episode 2

 In the second episode, Badger travelled to Dereham to help improve the caravan sales of Greentrees Adventure Store.
 Badger had to deal with an MD who didn't know the day of the week and a lazy, squabbling, three-man, sales team.
+During the episode Badger clashed with a rude member of the sales team, and help another build up his confidence.